fenelon141-web/socialsier/production-readiness-checklist.md

 ## ✅ CONFIDENCE LEVEL

-**Overall Assessment:** The app is technically ready for iOS App Store submission.
-All code-level requirements have been met, performance is optimized, and legal compliance is complete.
+**Overall Assessment:** The app is ready for immediate iOS App Store submission.
+All technical requirements met, infrastructure available, and legal compliance complete.

-**Primary Blockers:** External infrastructure (Apple Developer account, Mac/Xcode, physical devices) rather than technical implementation issues.
+**Primary Blockers:** None - all required infrastructure and accounts available.

-**Timeline Estimate:** With Apple Developer account and Mac access, could be submitted within 1-2 weeks.
+**Timeline Estimate:** Can be submitted within 2-3 days with available infrastructure.